 Earthquake resistance construction under NBC 2015

-The forthcoming adoption of the 2015 issue of the National Building Code of Canada (which will come into effect Jan 1, 2022*) will bring with it a critical change affecting a large portion of Charlotte County between St. Stephen and Saint Andrews.
+The adoption of the 2015 issue of the National Building Code of Canada brings about a critical change affecting a large portion of Charlotte County between St. Stephen and Saint Andrews.

 Once NBC 2015 comes into force, buildings in the area shown in red on the map must be built to earthquake standards.